Sarasota Opera House & Box Office

 Victor DeRenzi (photo by Salvatore Brancifort)

-The 2012-13 Season will be Maestro Victor DeRenzi's 31st year as Artistic Director and Principal Conductor of Sarasota Opera.
-As the company's Artistic Director Maestro DeRenzi has produced over 100 different operas and conducted almost 600 performances for the company.
+The 2013-14 Season will be Maestro Victor DeRenzi's 32nd year as Artistic Director and Principal Conductor of Sarasota Opera.
+As the company's Artistic Director Maestro DeRenzi has produced over 100 different operas and conducted over 600 performances for the company.

 He has devoted much of his career to building Sarasota Opera while continuing to conduct nationally and internationally.
 Maestro DeRenzi has appeared across the United States with Lyric Opera of Chicago as well as at the St. Louis, Toledo, and New Orleans and New York City operas.
 Internationally he has worked in Nice, Edmonton, Quebec City, Winnipeg, Hamilton, and at L'Opéra du Montréal.
 He was also a frequent visitor to opera companies in Hong Kong and the Canary Islands.